Zhong Lin Wang: Piezotronics and piezo-phototronics of the third generation semiconductors

 Piezotronic effect and piezotronics.
-When applying a stress on a material with a non-centrosymmetric crystal structure, a piezoelectric potential (piezopotential) can be produced due to the ion polarization.
+When applying a stress on a material with a non-centrosymmetric crystal structure, a piezoelectric potential (piezopotential) can be produced.
 For a ZnO nanowire, the Schottky barrier height between the nanowire and its metal contact can be effectively tuned by the created internal field.
-So that the charge carrier transport process across the interface can be effectively tuned and gated.
 Such phenomenon is called as the piezotronic effect, which was discovered by Wang in 2007.
-By applying the piezotronic effect, the piezoelectric field effect transistors, piezoelectric diodes and strain gated logic operations have been developed.
 The field of piezotronics represents the electronics in which the piezopotential acts as a gate voltage.
-Based on the piezotronics, the design of traditional CMOS transistor can be essentially changed.
-First, the piezotronic transistor can have no gate electrode.
-Second, an internal piezopotential displaces the gate voltage applied, and the applied strain is used to control the device instead of the gate voltage.
-Third, the contact at the drain (source)-nanowire interface controls the charge carrier transport instead of the channel width.
 Recently, the piezotronic effect in 2D materials was also demonstrated.
-The piezotronics could have important and wide applications in human-computer interfacing, smart MEMS, nanorobotics and sensors.

 Piezo-phototronic effect and piezo-phototronics.
 When applying a strain, the piezopotential created by interface polarization charges can greatly tune the local band structure and shift the charge depletion zone at a pn junction.
-The separation or recombination of charge carriers at the junction can be effectively enhanced as excited by photon.
+The separation or recombination of charge carriers at the junction can be enhanced as excited by photon.
 Such phenomenon is called as the piezo-phototronic effect, discovered by Wang in 2009, in which the optoelectronic processes are tuned and controlled by the created piezopotential.
-By using this effect, the pressure/force sensor arrays based on individual-nanowire LED have been fabricated, which can map strain at a high resolution and density and greatly enhance the efficiency of LED.
-Such effect could find important applications in improving the performance of optoelectronic devices.
+By using this effect, the pressure/force sensor arrays based on individual-nanowire LED have been fabricated, which can map strain at a high resolution and density and enhance the efficiency of LED.

 Piezophotonic effect.
 Wang theoretically predicted the piezoelectric-induced photon-emission effect (piezophotonic effect) in 2008.
 The photo emission can occur, resulting from the drop of trapped charges from the vacancy/surface states back to the valence band, under the existence of the piezoelectric potential.
 Such effect has been experimentally observed and verified in his later work.

 Tribotronics.
-Similar to using a piezoelectric potential to control the carrier transport in a semiconductor device, the triboelectric potential can also be used as the gate voltage of a FET device.
 The field of tribotronics represents the electronics in which the triboelectric acts as a gate voltage.
-So far, different kinds of tribotronic functional devices, such as tribotronic tactile switch, memory, hydrogen sensor and phototransistor, have been fabricated.